zammad/zammad-admin-documentation/system/integrations/exchange.rst

 be what you expect (Exchange collects huge amounts of addresses).
 A central address book of your company to sync makes more sense, as you can ensure that Zammad gets only the data you need and want.
+Apart from this, it is even not possible to sync the Global Address List (GAL) of your Exchange system with Zammad.

 .. warning::